ERGO-Code/HiGHS/docs/src/parallel.md

 level to use based on a heuristic.
 When the [parallel](@ref option-parallel) option is set "choose" or "off", the value of the hipo\_parallel\_type option is ignored.

+If the [parallel](@ref option-parallel) option is set to "on" or "choose", HiPO uses multiple threads also to try the multiple orderings and Newton system approaches in parallel, in order to select the best one.

 ## Future plans